Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 12/03/2014 (Build 263):
+	- Added Alien Vision State option (chud_avstate) to set if you want to automatically turn on the AV on respawn.
+	- Added location name transparency (chud_locationalpha) to set the transparency of the location name text on the minimap.
+	- Added minimap transparency (chud_minimapalpha) to set the transparency of the minimap.

 - 09/03/2014 (Build 263):
 	- Server browser is now able to filter servers running CHUD, but can only do so ingame.
 To be able to search outside of a game use [CHUD Browser](http://steamcommunity.com/sharedfiles/filedetails/?id=236685163).